 Did the defense give up more this time?
 Yes.
 Did they play poorly?
 No. You didn’t have wide open holes for running lanes or open zones with players untouched.
 The defense made the offense DESERVE whatever they got, and it started with the first series as the pocket crumpled from Philipe’s side and drove Kellen to run out to the right outside, but Sanders shucked his man and didn’t just tackle Clemens…he drove through him and took Kellen from running to flying backwards and landing flat on the ground.
 It all happened so fast!
 Fun stuff.

-I noticed that Bates and Chung were playing some 1st team defense and the closing speed of Jackie is amazing.
+I noticed that Jackie Bates and Patrick Chung were playing some 1st team defense and the closing speed of Jackie is amazing.
 On a botched play we saw Finley end up with the ball tearing around left end and Bates sped up and THWACKED him into the turf and rolling out of bounds.
 Now you know Bates isn’t big, but that was a knocker with velocity.

 Right in front of me had Witherspoon doing a crossing pattern coming toward me and Brady spotted him and delivered a tight pass coming into the numbers.
 It has to be an excellent pass because Jerome Boyd was right on him…and it was superbly thrown, but Boyd dove in front to knock it down and prevent a 12-15 yard gain.
 Nice “D”.